-A court will prefer a joint custody arrangement, as it serves the best interests of the child.
+A court will usually prefer a joint custody arrangement, as it serves the best interests of the child.
 It allows the child to maintain close contact with both parents.
 However, if a parent is seeking sole custody, he/she should be prepared to present evidence of why the child's other parent should not have custody of the child.

 During a child custody hearing, most judges prefer to give both parents custody, as the court assumes that spending time with both parents serves the best interests of the child.
 In order to grant both parents custody the child, a judge will probably ask about the parents' level of communication with one another.
 In a joint custody arrangement, parents will need to communicate about decisions that affect a child's day to day life.
 The courts want to help ensure that each parent can play an active role in their child's life.

-A judge may ask about the current custody arrangement and inquire into which parts of the current arrangement are not working.
+A judge may ask about your current custody arrangement and inquire into which parts of the current arrangement are not working.
 During a child custody hearing, it is important for a judge to understand the parents' arrangement because the court does not want to interfere with a custody arrangement that seems to be working.